kevinccbsg/nova-front/README.md

 Nova Front challenge.
 This is a React APP, that uses TS, i18next, react-router-dom, SASS, react-tostify, and cypress.
 As I don't want to add a lot of complexity I did not include an state managment (Mobx, redux...).

 This is a preview of the app, which was designed with a mobile first approach.
+You could also test it [here](https://nova-challenge-front.herokuapp.com/).

 **Mobile**